ImperialCollegeLondon/rcds_intro_cpp/README.md

 # C++ course

-### Jesús Urtasun Elizari - Uiverisity of Milan - 2019/20
+### Jesús Urtasun Elizari - University of Milan - 2019/20

-Course on C++ and ROOT programming for 1st year Physics students.
+Roadmap of the course.
+Basic of C++ and ROOT programming for 1st year Physics students.

 ## Chapter 1

 - Get used to Linux operative system, terminal and bash.
-- Manipulate files, text editors.
+- Manipulate files and directories.
+Text editors.
-- Git and remote access.
+- First steps on Git and remote access.

 ## Chapter 2